brbarret/InsteonIntegrationREST/README.md

 ### TODO 28 Sep 2017:

 * Would like to initiate refresh from the devices on the SmartThings side
-* Need to allow users to specify their own device maps in the SmartApp (or dispense with the map altogether)
+* Need to allow users to specify their own device maps in the SmartApp (or dispense with the map altogether) **DONE 29 Sep**
 * Iron out and document the OAuth process for any other users